Proshooter27/obsidianGit/Projects/Mechanical Keyboard Kanban.md

 - [ ] Soldering all the sockets
 - [ ] Build the plate for keyboard
+- [ ] Add a socket for the rotary encoder
 - [ ] Build Case